210th Rescue Squadron: History

+10th Emergency Rescue Boat Squadron

+The 924th Quartermaster Boat Company was activated at Elmendorf Field in July 1942 to provide rescue coverage for the waters near the field.
+In July 1944, it was redsignated the 10th Army Air Forces Emergency Rescue Boat Squadron.
+From November 1944 to December 1945, it served at Adak Army Air Field in the Aleutian Islands.
+The squadron was inactivated in March 1946.

 10th Air Rescue Squadron

-Nicknamed "The Second 10th", the 210th RQS has been bestowed the Lineage and Honors history of the 10th Air Rescue Squadron (ARS), an active duty squadron organized at Elmendorf Field in 1946 and mostly crewed by Alaskans.
-The 10th had itself inherited the tradition of the 924th Quartermaster Company, Boat (Aviation), a rescue unit which was constituted in Alaska on 14 June 1942, saw action during the Aleutian Island Campaign, was redesigned the 10th Emergency Rescue Boat Squadron on 3 July 1944, and was inactivated on 8 March 1946.
-During the late 1940s and early 1950s, the 10th ARS operated detachments at Elmendorf AFB, Ladd AFB and Naval Air Station Adak.
+Nicknamed "The Second 10th", the 210th continues the history of the 10th Air Rescue Squadron (ARS), an active duty squadron organized at Elmendorf Field in 1946 and mostly crewed by Alaskans.
+During the late 1940s and early 1950s, the 10th operated flights at Elmendorf, Ladd Air Force Base and Naval Air Station Adak.
 The squadron operated a mixture of OA-10s, OA-12s, SB-17 Flying Fortress, C-45s, L-5s, LC-126As, R-5 Helicopters and CG-4 Gliders.